Skip to content

 According to the American Association of People with Disabilities 2018 Disability Equality Index Annual Report, 28% of employees with disabilities state that their employer does not offer any wellness programs, compared to 21% of employees without disabilities.
 So going beyond standard physical accessibility to be able to perform work functions, more disabled employees feel that they aren’t supported with wellness programs.

 This must change.
 Employers should make sure that all employees have equal access to the wellness program, regardless of their physical abilities or location.
-When surveying employees or gathering health data as previously discussed, ensure that you’re paying attention to aspects of your results that are regarding employees that are differently-abled or have disabling health conditions in some manner.
+When surveying employees or gathering health data as previously discussed, ensure that you’re paying attention to aspects of your results that are regarding employees that are have disabling health conditions in some manner.

 RELATED: 14 Reasons Many Corporate Health and Wellness Programs Fail in 2023